seanslma/maki/Azure/Security/Credential.md

 # Credential

+## This request is not authorized to perform this operation using this permission
+- The Azure Blob stoarge path might not be correct.

 ## Azure ChainedTokenCredential Fails after Password Change
 SharedTokenCacheCredential: Azure Active Directory error '(invalid_grant) AADSTS50173:
 The provided grant has expired due to it being revoked, a fresh auth token is needed.